-- Able to derive a Finite Difference Equation for a PDE - Analyze the types of Error involved in the Approximate solution derived out of the Finite Difference Equation. - Again familiarity with number of finite difference schemes for all the three types of Equations
+- Able to derive a Finite Difference Equation for a PDE - Analyze the types of Error involved in the Approximate solution derived out of the Finite Difference Equation. - Able to gain familiarity with number of finite difference schemes for all the three types of Equations.